 Carol also has a long history with the Scout Association having been a Cub Scout Leader, Assistant Area Commissioner for Leader Training and a District Commissioner.
-She is currently the chair of the Cardiff and the Vale of Glamorgan Scout Council Appointments Committee and a trainer covering aspects of leadership and working with adults.
-Carol is also a member of the Membership and Professional Development Committee for the CIPD.
+She is currently the Chair of the Cardiff and the Vale of Glamorgan Scout Council Appointments Committee and a trainer covering aspects of leadership and working with adults.

-Rachel has worked across the sector starting her career in Housing with the Vale of Glamorgan Council where she worked on the Housing Stock Transfer programme after graduating with a Masters from Cardiff University.
-Rachel then joined the Chartered Institute of Housing where she held the position of i2i Coordinator for South Wales and Powys.
-In this role she worked as an independent staff consultant and delivered support for community benefits and tenant engagement across her region of work.
+Rachel has worked across the Housing sector starting her career with the Vale of Glamorgan Council where she worked on the Housing Stock Transfer programme after graduating with a Masters from Cardiff University.
+Rachel then joined the Chartered Institute of Housing where she held the position of i2i Coordinator for South Wales and Powys delivering support for community benefits and tenant engagement across her region of work.
 Rachel then joined NPT Homes Community Regeneration team, focusing on the added benefits the housing investment can make to communities.
-She is now the Community Regeneration Manager at Newydd Housing Association.
+She is now the Head of Community Regeneration at Newydd Housing Association.

-Outside of her day job Rachel held the role Vice Chair of Family Housing Association Board for 2 years between 2014-2016.
+Outside of her day job Rachel held the role Vice Chair of Family Housing Association Board for two years between 2014 – 2016.
 She was also a finalist in 24 Housing’s Young Leader competition on 2015.

-Rachel is from Swansea where she currently lives with her husband and daughter.
+Rachel is originally from Swansea, and currently lives in Margam with her husband and daughter.